abinit/abinit/doc/mkdocs-tutorials/base1.md

 3-Dimensional isosurfaces.
 Another option might be to use the XCrysDen software, for which you need to use option 9.

-## 5 Computation of the atomisation energy
+## Computation of the atomisation energy

-**1.5.a** The atomisation energy is the energy needed to separate a molecule in its constituent atoms, each being neutral.
+The atomisation energy is the energy needed to separate a molecule in its constituent atoms, each being neutral.
 In the present case, one must compute first the total energy of an isolated hydrogen atom.
-The atomisation energy will be the difference between the total energy of H 2 and twice the total energy of H.
+The atomisation energy will be the difference between the total energy of H2 and twice the total energy of H.
 There are some subtleties in the calculation of an isolated atom.

 * in many cases, the ground state of an isolated atom is spin-polarized, see the variables [[nsppol]] and [[spinat]] ;
 * the highest occupied level might be degenerate with the lowest unoccupied level of the same spin, in which case the techniques usually appropriate for metals are to be used (see [lesson_base4](lesson_base4.html))
 * also often, the symmetry of the ground-state charge density will NOT be spherical, so that the automatic determination of symmetries by the code, based on the atomic coordinates, should be disabled, see the input variable [[nsym]], to be set to 1 in this case.

 For Hydrogen, we are lucky that the ground state is spherical (1s orbital), and that the highest occupied level and lowest unoccupied level, although